View of ocean from Mt Matthews

 Image: Hannah Hendriks | Creative Commons

-The entrance gate to Catchpool valley is open during summer daylight saving 6 am–8 pm; winter 6 am–6 pm.
+The entrance gate to Catchpool valley is open during summer daylight saving 6 am – 8 pm.
+In winter 6 am – 6 pm.

 Track entrance to Matthews Stream